kartonfarkas/api_docs/source/suite/customers/administrator_list.rst

    The administrator API is available only from specific IP addresses.
 For more information, please contact emarsys support.

-This returns the list of administrators.
+Returns the list of administrators.

 Endpoint
 --------